-The main goal of estate planning is to create legal documents that will determine what you want to happen to you and your assets after you have passed away or become incapacitated.
-An estate planning attorney will walk you through important decisions and how those decisions can impact your future, such as:
+Proper estate planning documents determine what you want to happen to you and your assets after you have passed away or become incapacitated.
+An attorney can help you make decisions like:

 - Who makes medical and financial decisions if you are unable

 - How are assets distributed after you are gone